spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/5-data-flow-composed-task.md

 Previously, we ran the `billsetuptask` application and then the `billrun` application in sequence manually.
 This certainly works for the small case where we want to run two applications back to back and where the first app runs in a few seconds.
-But what about the cases where there are five, ten, twenty or even more applications that need to be run in a sequence and the run time of some the applications may be hours?
+But what about the cases where there are five, ten, twenty or even more applications that need to be run in a sequence and the run time of some applications may be hours?
-Also, what do we do in cases where one of the apps returns a non zero exit code?
+Also, what do we do in cases where one of the apps returns a non-zero exit code (that is, it ends with an error of some kind)?
 Spring Cloud Data Flow provides a solution for this issue through the use of composed tasks.
 A composed task is a directed graph where each node of the graph is a task application.
 For the two applications (`billsetuptask` and `billrun`) that we have used in the previous examples, the graph would look something like this: